Engaging with Veteran Internationals

 - Tell your current international friends that you are available to offer certain types of expertise to their friends.

-- Contact an officer of an international student group, such as the Chinese Student Association on campus.
+- Contact an international student group, such as the Chinese Student Association on campus.
 If possible, offer your help to some of the key leaders.
 They will be pleased to refer you to others in their group.

 - Make a presentation to an international student group or speak at a seminar offered by the university’s international student office.